gmellison/StormHazard/README.md

 The cleaned primary dataset is housed in the `data` directory.
 Note that it is possible to use this dataset directly without recreating it by running `prepare_data.R`.

-For details on the data
+For details on the data sources and cleaning, see the README_data file  in the data subfolder.

 # How to Download the code and data: